daniellauding/qasa-lovable/QDS_COMPONENT_RULES.md

 📍 URL: /landing
 📁 File: src/prototypes/landing/NewLandingPage.jsx
-🚀 Access: Navigate to /landing to view the new conversion-optimized landing page
+🚀 Access: Navigate to /landing to view the new conversion-optimized landing page 📋 Structure: Includes DynamicHeader, main content, and Footer components 🎨 Cards: All TenantCard and PropertyCard components use white backgrounds
 ```

 ---